Barush-8/game-keys/README.md

 ## Important things.

 Basically  for Games_keys.py to work correclty you need list.py and fot list.py you need clasificacion.py and last but not least clasificacion.py needs valor_valido.py to worl properly.
 Its like a chain, thats because all the brain, bones, etc. similitudes and well another modules that i didnt create but i use it in some of the scripts.

+## Simulation.

+It is important to know that the code itself creates, if it does not exist, a file called datos.csv with initial values in the first row in list format, which are: [gender, year, platform, name, type, result, game_key].

+The code basically with each record made in the main (Games_keys.py) in the function agregar_juego() will save in the next row to the last a new row of data now with the data itself in the csv file to classify the added game and will print on the screen a key that we can use later.
+Later, if we use the redeem_key() function in the main, it will ask us for a game key, whether we received it in add_game() or from anywhere else.
+But when we redeem the key and it is correct, it will display a text with the metadata of our game based on the key we gave it.